CBenetti/RNAseqPipeline/README.md

     This directory must contain:
    1. Genome .fa file
    2. compatible gtf format annotations
+   These two files will have to be explicitly specified in the [code/001_Trimming.sh](https://github.com/CBenetti/RNAseqPipeline/blob/main/code/001_Trimming.sh) file.

   They can be downloaded de novo or linked from other projects
 * metadata.txt file